cap-js/docs/java/development/index.md

 It builds and starts the application and looks for changes in the CDS model.
 If you change the CDS model, these are recognized and a restart of the application is initiated to make the changes effective.

 The `watch` goal uses the `spring-boot-maven-plugin` internally to start the application with the goal `run` (this also includes a CDS build).
 Therefore, it's required that the application is a Spring Boot application and that you execute the `watch` goal within your service module folder.
-When you add the [Spring Boot Devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools) to your project, the `watch` goal can take advantage of the reload mechanism described in the linked section.
+When you add the [Spring Boot Devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using.html#using.devtools) to your project, the `watch` goal can take advantage of the reload mechanism.
 In case your application doesn't use the Spring Boot Devtools the `watch` goal performs a complete restart of the Spring Boot application after CDS model changes.
-As the application context reload is always faster than the complete restart the approach using the Spring Boot Devtools is the preferred approach.
+As the application context reload is always faster than a complete restart the approach using the Spring Boot Devtools is the preferred approach.

 ::: warning
 The `watch` goal only works on Windows if the Spring Boot Devtools are enabled.